MundoDele Spanish Grammar

 Form

-Start from the yo form of the present indicative, remove -o, and add the opposite endings.
+Start from the yo form, remove -o, and add the opposite endings.

 What is the present subjunctive in Spanish?